swiftmumbai/chatkit/README.md

 Swift Package Manager to be used.

-Development of SDK and then availlable to all the commmunity members.
+Development of SDK and then available to all the commmunity members.